Frictionless Growth Challenge catchup post

 Today’s task:

-Pick the quadrant where your friction is the highest.
+Pick the HAPI Compass direction where your friction is the highest.

 Brainstorm one thing you could try to ease it.